 - It is not recommended that you freeze any breast milk that you might collect during a yeast infection.
 If you pump make sure you use up any milk within 24 hours.

 - While there has never been a documented case of yeast causing an infection this way, freezing does not kill yeast.

-FINAL THOUGHTS ON THRUSH TREATMENT WHILE BREASTFEEDING
+FINAL THOUGHTS ON THRUSH DURING BREASTFEEDING

 There is no doubt that a case of thrush when you are breastfeeding can be miserable.
 But like most breastfeeding problems, it is temporary.
 With proper treatment for a yeast infection you should be back to a happy breastfeeding experience quickly!